PUTvision/qgis-plugin-deepness/docs/source/example/example_detection_cars_yolov7.rst

 Training tutorial
 =========================

-The entire training process has been gathered in a tutorial notebook in jupyter notebook:
+The entire training process has been gathered in `a tutorial notebook in jupyter notebook <https://github.com/PUTvision/qgis-plugin-deepness/blob/master/tutorials/detection/cars_yolov7/car_detection__prepare_and_train.ipynb>'_:

   .. code-block::